 Following the guidelines set forth in the Collective Bargaining Agreement, all permanent employees with at least fifteen years of service are entitled to a retirement allowance of one week's pay per year of service to a maximum of twenty six weeks' pay.
-During the year, the organization recorded expenditure of \$2,000 (2018 - \$1,004) pertaining to these future liabilities and paid no allowances (2018 - \$nil).
+During the year, the organization recorded no expenditure (2019 - \$2,000) pertaining to these future liabilities and paid no allowances (2019 - \$nil).